Modular construction 101: here’s how it’s making buildings sustainable

 2. Reduces material waste

-Factories that construct modules are often more controlled environments than those on-site, allowing them to both better ensure quality of building components and modules and, most importantly, reduce the amount of wastage created in production.
+Factories that construct modules are often more controlled environments than those on-site.
+This allows them to both better ensure quality of building components and individual modules and, most importantly, reduce the amount of wastage created in production.

 3. Potential for reuse

-Modular buildings are designed with recycling in mind and have high potential for reuse and repurposing as they’re often portable, versatile and flexible by nature.
+The modular construction process is designed with recycling in mind.
+Modular structures have high potential for reuse and repurposing as they’re often portable, versatile and flexible by nature.
 This is another win for sustainability, as businesses and construction companies have the option to reuse existing modular buildings instead of creating new ones and producing more carbon emissions.

 Learn more: What is adaptive reuse (and how can it create a sustainable built environment)?

-Perhaps the most immediate benefit modular construction for businesses over traditional methods is the acceleration of production.
-Modular projects can be completed 30-50% faster, owing to their standardised and repeated design and the fact their production takes place off-site, meaning it doesn’t clash or interfere with other processes.
+Perhaps the most immediate benefit modular construction for businesses over traditional methods is the acceleration of production and construction times.
+Modular projects can be completed 30-50% faster, owing to their standardised and repeated design and the fact their production takes place off the construction site, meaning it doesn’t clash or interfere with other processes.

 5. Cost-effectiveness

-As modular buildings are oriented around repeated designs, the cost of producing these can often be cheaper than having pieces built separately.
-What’s more, as these projects have a faster turnaround time, they reduce the number of working hours required and, subsequently, labour costs.
+As modular buildings are oriented around repeated designs, the cost of producing these can often be cheaper than having pieces built separately, as with conventional construction practices.
+What’s more, as these projects have a faster turnaround time, they reduce the number of working hours required and, subsequently, labour and construction costs.
 And, with a lack of skilled personnel a key challenge for companies (more so than even rising building material costs), this could be a particularly important benefit for the built environment.

 Learn more: All buildings great and small: the spectacular rise of tiny homes